Maebilene/vampurica.github.io/vampire/Merits/Merits.md

 By default, a character's Merit capacity is 7 points (note many Merits cost more than one point) however this limit increases by 1 for every grad that her player has, up to a maximum of 10 points.

 A character is not required to begin play with her entire Merit capacity depleted.
 If a character has unspent Merit capacity, she may file downtime actions to purchase additional Merits, but never exceeding her capacity.
-Purchasing a Merit requires spending 1 xp per that Merit's level.
+Purchasing a Merit requires spending 1 XP per that Merit's level.
 Some Merits can only be purchased at character-creation, and may not be purchased this way.

 * [Absent Sway](<./Merits/Absent Sway>)
 * [Abstract Awareness](<./Merits/Abstract Awareness>)